 With these online threats on the rise, victims can inadvertently lose data, money and reputation.
 Companies and individuals alike can make all-too-common mistakes when it comes to staying safe online.
 We want to change that.

-While online security can seem like a daunting task in the face of all these cyber threats, there are simple best practices, readily available secure features, and helpful software that can make it easier than ever to actually keep your personal information to yourself.
+While online security can seem like a daunting task in the face of all these cyber threats, there are simple best practices, effective secure features, and helpful software that can make it easier than ever to actually keep your business' data safe from breaches.

 Phishing is the practice of fraudulently convincing users to provide personal information to a hacker through imitation websites, emails, and links.
 The data harvested in these scams could be a Social Security or credit card number, for example, or login details used on sites and services.
 The phishing sites or messages typically masquerade as a legitimate site, such as an online bank, tax returns form, or services including DocuSign or Dropbox.